-This section defines the requirements for competent persons to perform live low voltage electrical work on electrical installations or equipment at Seqwater workplaces.
-The requirements in this section are in addition to the general electrical safety requirements outlined in Sections 5 and 6.
+This section defines the requirements for Competent Persons to perform Live Low Voltage Electrical Work on Electrical Installations or equipment at Seqwater workplaces.
+The requirements in this section are in addition to the general electrical safety requirements outlined in Section 4 of this Procedure.

-Live electrical work must not be carried out unless:
+Live Electrical Work must not be carried out unless:

-- it is necessary in the interests of health and safety that the electrical work is carried out on the equipment while the equipment is energised - it is necessary that the electrical equipment to be worked on is energised in order for the work to be carried out properly - to perform fault finding, testing and commissioning while maintaining the proper performance of the electrical system - when no other reasonable alternative is possible (for example to allow the ongoing electrical supply of critical services).
+- it is necessary in the interests of health and safety that the Electrical Work is carried out while the equipment is energised (e.g. it may be necessary for life-saving equipment to remain energised and operating while Electrical Work is carried out on the equipment) - it is necessary that the Electrical Equipment to be worked on is energised in order for the work to be carried out properly - it is necessary for the purposes of testing to ensure the equipment is de-energised as required by Electrical Safety Regulation section 15 - there is no reasonable alternative means of carrying out the work.

-Where live electrical work is carried out, it must be performed by a competent person:
+Where energised Electrical Work is carried out, it must be performed by a Competent Person:

-- who has tools, testing equipment and PPE that are suitable for the work and have been properly tested and maintained in good working order - in accordance with a safe work method statement and Energised Work Permit (FRM-00415) prepared for the work - with a safety observer (except where the work consists only of testing and a risk assessment indicates that the risks associated with the proposed work are no greater than a medium risk rating).
+- who has tools, testing equipment and PPE that are suitable for the work and have been properly tested and maintained in good working order - in accordance with a safe work method statement and prepared for the work - 'risk assessment shows there is no serious risk associated with the proposed work

-7.1 Preparation of workers, PPE and test equipment
+6.1.
+Preparation of workers, PPE and test equipment

-In addition to the general electrical safety requirements, the following actions must be undertaken prior to performing live electrical fault finding:
+In addition to the general electrical safety requirements, the following actions must be undertaken prior to performing Live electrical fault finding: